jenstem/Breathe/README.md

 WHEN I click on a city in the search history\
 THEN I am again presented with current air quality index for that city\
 WHEN I type in the same city into search a second time\
-THEN I can see that the city is not added to the search history a second time
+THEN I can see that the city is not repeated in the search history

 ## Screenshots: